 Accessible Computer Workstations

-These workstations also run the following assistive software
+Accessible workstations run the following assistive software

 A one-handed keyboard is available for patrons with hand-related physical disabilities.
 This device looks like a traditional full-sized keyboard but has two embedded half-keyboards and allows typing with either hand or both hands at once.